 Dr. Josh Abzug, director of pediatric orthopedics at the University of Maryland School of Medicine, has discovered that of 275 children seen in his clinic, 90% of those who were treated for broken bones in the emergency room were incorrectly splinted.
 Many times, the elastic bandages on the splint were wound too tightly, cutting off circulation, or the splint ended in the wrong spot for optimal healing.

-In particular regards to leg and ankle fractures, the child’s foot was immobilized at an incorrect angle, which can cause serious problems once the splint or cast comes off.
+In regards to leg and ankle fractures, the children whose feet were treated at the ER had their injuries immobilized at an incorrect angle, which can cause serious problems once the splint or cast comes off.

 Dr. Abzug explained, "With a broken ankle, you want to splint the foot about 90 degrees to the lower leg, so that three or four weeks down the road, when the child is ready to walk, her foot is nice and flat, instead of pointed at the wrong angle."